j-smith05/CS-221/CircuitTracer/README.txt

 InputFileName is:
 The file you wish to examine

-After execution, the console will display the discovered best path
+After execution, the console will display the discovered best the possible path(s).

 PROGRAM DESIGN AND IMPORTANT CONCEPTS: